slowrunner/Carl/Examples/OpenCV/QR_and_Barcodes/README.md

   - CAMERA_AWB_MODE = 'incandescent'
   - CAMERA_FRAMERATE = 32

+- 320x240 gets 12 inches reliably
 - 640x320 gets 18-20 inches reliably
 - 1280x960 gets 24-29 inches reliably
 - 2560x1920 no recognitions at any distance
 - Best QR set reading was 11 out of 12 on the page, sometimes 6, sometimes 9…
 - Frame rate as high as 4 fps if none found
+- Frame rate for single QR as high as 2 fps
 - Frame rate around 0.3 fps or 3 seconds per frame

 Interestingly this pyzbar seems to be the best way to go for now: